 Together We Are Stronger

-This past March, just as much of the world transitioned to shelter-in-place orders, ASGN announced its inaugural Environmental, Social and Governance (ESG) Report.
-We have four guiding principles that reflect the ESG opportunities most relevant to our business model and key stakeholders.
-The fourth principle is Society, which says to create a positive impact for our stakeholders and communities through meaningful engagement, charitable contribution, and volunteerism.
+In March 2020, just as much of the world transitioned to shelter-in-place orders, ASGN announced its inaugural Environmental, Social and Governance (ESG) Report.
+We have five guiding principles that reflect the ESG opportunities most relevant to our business model and key stakeholders.
+The fourth principle is Social Responsiblity, around creating a positive impact for our stakeholders and communities through meaningful engagement, charitable contribution, and volunteerism.
 Our entire team’s efforts to bring some sense of normalcy and comfort to communities in need during such an uncertain time in our world speaks volumes to this principle of Society.
 Our efforts are far from complete, but remember if “you don’t care an awful lot, nothing is going to get better.”
 Consider joining us in our cause for caring and find ways to give back to those in need in your own communities.
 Together we will weather this storm, and together we will be stronger!